A Probabilistic Formulation of Offset Noise in Diffusion Models: Experiments

 \section{Experiments}

-In this section, we report the results of experiments comparing the proposed model with existing methods, focusing on the challenge diffusion models face in generating images with extreme brightness levels.
-Regarding this issue, prior studies~\cite{offset_noise,lin2024common,hu2024one} have evaluated text-conditioned image generation models by examining scenarios such as whether a truly black image can be generated under text conditions like "Solid black background."
-However, their evaluations were qualitative, focusing on a specific subset of the learned distribution, and did not provide a quantitative assessment of overall distribution modeling performance.
+In this section, we compare the proposed model with existing methods, focusing on the difficulty diffusion models have in generating images with extreme brightness levels.
+Prior studies~\cite{offset_noise,lin2024common,hu2024one} have examined this issue in text-conditioned image generation by testing whether models can generate images such as truly black images from prompts like "Solid black background."
+However, these evaluations were qualitative and focused on a narrow subset of the learned distribution, rather than providing a quantitative assessment of overall distribution modeling performance.

-To the best of the authors' knowledge, no image benchmark dataset currently exists that includes images with extreme brightness levels while maintaining a controlled distribution.
-To fill this gap, we generated synthetic data simulating a scenario where the brightness distribution is uniform.
-Using this artificial dataset, we performed quantitative evaluations of the proposed method.
-The experiments revealed that, particularly in high-dimensional settings, the brightness distribution of the data generated by existing diffusion models was not uniform, even when they were trained on data with a uniform brightness distribution.
-In particular, images with low or high brightness levels were relatively less likely to be generated.
-These results indicated that the synthetic data generated in this study could expose the challenge faced by diffusion models in generating images with extreme brightness levels.
+To the best of our knowledge, no benchmark image dataset currently provides both extreme brightness levels and a controlled underlying distribution.
+To address this gap, we constructed synthetic data whose brightness distribution is uniform and used it to quantitatively evaluate the proposed method.
+The experiments show that, especially in high-dimensional settings, existing diffusion models generate data with a non-uniform brightness distribution even when trained on data whose true brightness distribution is uniform.
+In particular, samples with low or high brightness levels tend to be underrepresented.
+These results indicate that the synthetic dataset used in this study exposes a concrete failure mode of conventional diffusion models.

-Below, we describe the procedure for generating the synthetic data used in the experiments and its statistical properties.
-Subsequently, we detail the experimental setup and present the results.
+We first describe the synthetic dataset and its statistical properties, and then present the experimental setup and results.